jnozzi/cocoadev.com/markdown/DistributedObjectsSampleCode.md

 ----

 To test:
-cc -c -o [[DOTest.o General/DOTest.m
+cc -c -o [[DOTest.o DOTest.m
-cc -o client client.m General/DOTest.o -framework Foundation cc -o server server.m General/DOTest.o -framework Foundation
+cc -o client client.m DOTest.o -framework Foundation cc -o server server.m DOTest.o -framework Foundation

 And then launch client in one Terminal window and Server in another.
 The "Hello, world!" will be sent from the client and logged in the servers